-Maritza got me started sewing and we even finished some projects.
-She and I discovered shirring and we merrily shirrred for a few good months, whilst attempting and failing miserably at Burda Mag patterns.
+Maritza got me sewing and we even finished some projects together.
+She and I discovered shirring and we merrily shirred for a few good months, whilst attempting and failing miserably at Burda Mag patterns.
 I still have the first dress I made for myself back then and an enduring love for Burda to show for it too.

-She and I have parted ways since (currently on loan to a friend who wanted to get into sewing) but still fondly remembered.
+She and I have parted ways since, but still fondly remembered.

 The beginning of the rest of my [sewing] life (2011)